bencebeky/metadata/draft-beky-httpbis-metadata.md

   encoded key-value pairs that clearly reflects that these are not headers.

 METADATA frames are allowed on any stream.
-METADATA frames on stream 0 carry information pertaining to the whole connections.
+METADATA frames on stream 0 carry information pertaining to the whole connection.
 METADATA frames on any other stream are associated with the exchange carried by that stream.

-METADATA frames can be sent on a stream in any state.
+METADATA frames MUST NOT be sent on a stream in closed or half closed (local) state.
 METADATA frames do not alter the state of a stream.

 METADATA frames obey the maximum frame size set by SETTINGS_MAX_FRAME_SIZE.